 To add additional fields to your page model, see the Adding custom fields to a model section of Custom Fields.

-After you've created custom fields, you can render these fields into your pages as needed.
+By creating custom fields, you can render these fields into your Pages as needed.
 Consider the examples below for implementations of a title

 field:

-To reference dynamic values in your SEO tags, you can use custom fields on the content.
+To reference dynamic values in your SEO tags, use custom fields on the content.
 As an example, consider dynamically referencing product prices.

 By referencing your external product through custom fields instead of hardcoding product prices, price updates propagate throughout your Builder content without the need for manually bulk editing content.